Shine-5705/csv-monitor-summarizer/README.md

 ## Features

-- Upload CSV files and preview content.
+- Upload and preview CSV files easily.
-- Automatically summarize CSV data with Mistral AI.
+- Generate AI-powered summaries to grasp data highlights quickly.
-- Send email with summary and CSV file attached.
+- Email summaries with the original CSV attached.
-- Supports custom sender & receiver emails with app password.
+- Support for custom email credentials for secure SMTP sending.
-- Optional Mistral API key input (falls back to `.env`).
+- Optionally use your own Mistral API key or default from environment variables.

 ---